avulaankith/Blogging-Website/README.md

 ## PHP
 The php folder has the code to validate user login and posting messages and replies for Users.
+* board.php - for posting and replying to messages
+* login.php - for validation of user login credentials

 ## SQL
 The SQL tables' schema is defined in TablesInDbBoard.txt